Moejay10/IN4110/Assignment6/README.md

 # Assignment 6 - Web Programming & Data Analysis
 In this assignment, we built a web-based visualization of the corona dataset made publicly available by Folkehelseinstituttet (FHI).
+The data can be found on the following website https://www.fhi.no/sv/smittsomme-sykdommer/corona/dags--og-ukerapporter/28 dags--og-ukerapporter-om-koronavirus/.

 ## Structure
 - docs